vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 Do you have mechanisms in place to detect such patterns?
 If so, can you build rules to mitigate them?

 ??? info "Solution"
-    1.	create string match condition named filterLoginProcessor with 1 filter
+    1.	create **String and regex match** condition named filterLoginProcessor with 1 filter
         1.	uri, starts with, no transform, _/login.php_
     2.	create rule named matchRateLogin
         1.	type rate-based, 2000